ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Detached EAT Bundles {#DEB}

-A detached EAT bundle is a structure to to convey a fully-formed and signed token plus detached claims set that relate to that token.
+A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token.
-It is a top-level EAT format like a CWT, JWT, UCCS and UJCS.
+It is a top-level EAT message like a CWT, JWT, UCCS and UJCS.
-Implementations supporting it can send it on any occasion that CWT, JWT, UCCS or UJCS format EATs are sent.
+It can be used any place that CWT, JWT, UCCS or UJCS messages are used.
 It may also be sent as a submodule.

 A DEB has two main parts.